jbkun069/tic-tac-toe-game/README.md

 - **Two-Player Mode**: Play against a friend on the same device.
 - **Board Size Selection**: Choose between a standard 3x3 board or a larger 4x4 board for extended gameplay.
 - **Responsive Design**: Enjoy the game seamlessly on various screen sizes, from mobile to desktop.
-- **Light/Dark Mode Toggle**: Switch between different visual themes for a personalized experience.
+- **Multiple Color Themes**: Cycle between Light, Dark, Sunset, Forest, and Ocean themes for a personalized experience.
 - **Keyboard Navigation**: Use arrow keys to move between cells and Enter/Space to make a move for improved accessibility.
 - **Game Over State**: Cells become unclickable once a win or draw occurs, providing clear game state feedback.